Artwork Panel: 31.5cm x 100cm ≈ 12½" x 39¼"

 The artist's name is "Li Dan Qing" who is from Beijing, China.
 He is an older man with good calligraphy skills.

-To create this art, Li Dan Qing used special Chinese ink on xuan paper (rice paper).
+To create this art, Li Dan Qing used special Chinese ink on thick rice paper.
 Then I took it to the best painting mounters in Beijing to mount the painting on a silk scroll.

 This hanging scroll is really nice since it doesn't require framing.
 Just hang it on your wall as Chinese people have done for centuries.